February 13, 2018

 This is the fifth entry in the Education Leader’s Guide to Reading Growth, a 7-part series that explores reading practice, reading growth, and the factors that matter most for student reading success.

-By now, we hope that we’ve convinced you that increasing high-quality reading practice is crucial.
-But how do you, in turn, convince your students to engage in that high-quality reading practice?
+By now, we hope we’ve convinced you that increasing high-quality reading practice is crucial to students’ long-term success in reading.
+But how do you, in turn, convince your students, especially those who are struggling in reading, to engage in that high-quality reading practice?

 Motivation is the key.

-The study’s authors proposed that the relationship between reading attitude and reading achievement is a complex, long-term one.
+The study’s authors proposed that the relationship between reading attitude and reading achievement is both complex and long-term.
 Thus, in early elementary grades, there may be little or no correlation.
-The connection then grows over time and, by early adolescence, reading attitude turns into an important causal determinant of reading achievement.
+The connection then grows over time and by early adolescence reading attitude turns into an important causal determinant of reading achievement.

 The second study looked at slightly older students.
 It found a significant positive relationship between reading attitudes in fourth grade and reading achievement in fourth and fifth grades.3 The authors suggested that reading attitudes and reading achievement are significantly related by the time students enter the upper elementary grades—matching the first study’s suggestion that the relationship between the two grows closer over time.

-The strongest attitude-achievement correlation was between a student’s reading attitude in fourth grade and their achievement in fifth grade, indicating there is a stronger relationship between current motivation and future achievement than between current motivation and current achievement.
+The strongest attitude-achievement correlation was between a student’s reading attitude in fourth grade and their achievement in fifth grade, indicating there is a more powerful relationship between current motivation and future achievement than between current motivation and current achievement.